zjiefu/Notes/Research General/Biomechanics-inspired Controller/Second thought.md

 - Using knee joint center is also impossible, since KJC is also affected by the ankle angle.
 - This conclusion should be straight forward since during level walking the thigh/hip angles are also not the same, and we only have thigh/hip information!

-- To conclude, this makes using GRF less meaningful, which is good since we want to get rid of GRF (also not passive)
+- To conclude, this makes using GRF less meaningless, which is good since we want to get rid of GRF (also not passive)

 ### Why I want to find a new controller design